hcnolan/infr3120u-group-project/README.md

 # To Do
+- Create routes (Video Authentication 1 complete)

 - customize views to fit our needs

-- External Design Document

-- Demo Video????

 - add warning before deletion of document

-# Done
+# Part 1 Done

 - Decide what the site will be (site will be a car rental)
 - Create design document (done, using prexisting bootstrap theme [https://startbootstrap.com/theme/new-age] ~ asked prof, said it is fine - Rex)